 The Port’s primary focus is economic development as indicated in it’s mission statement.
-The Port actively works with local businesses and organizations as well as federal, state, county and city agencies to retain and attract industry and businesses to the area.
+The Port actively works with local businesses and organizations as well as federal, state, county and city agencies to retain and attract industry and business to the area.

 PORT OF UMPQUA MISSION STATEMENT